dikychocs/SpicyAD/README.md

 ## Credits

 YOU, the real infosec gurus, from whom I have learned so much.
-(Eldar samir,
+(Eldar samir, HarmJ0y,  Charlie Bromberg ...)

 ## License

 For educational and authorized security testing purposes only.

 ## TODO
-- Delegations attack
+- Delegations attacks
 - SCCM enumeration
 - More ADCS
 - Better share enumeration...